iterative/mlem.ai/content/docs/user-guide/remote-objects.md

 ## Downloading objects

-You can download MLEM object files to the local environment in with `mlem clone` (CLI).
+You can download MLEM objects to the local environment in with `mlem clone` (CLI).

 ```cli